Biography

 Texas A&M University - College Station, TX - Fall, 2023

-Professor - Introduction to Causal Inference (in Spanish)
+Introduction to Causal Inference (in Spanish)

 Universidad Católica Andrés Bello - Caracas, Venezuela - Spring, 2022